 Here’s a summary of our 3 day Iceland itinerary for quick reference.

-- Day 3: South Coast Highlights & Reykjavik.
-Jökulsárlón glacier lagoon, Diamond Beach, Svartifoss, optional DC-3 plane wreck, Seljavallalaug or Blue Lagoon/Sky Lagoon, Reykjavik
+- Day 3, South Coast Highlights and Reykjavik.
+Jökulsárlón glacier lagoon, Diamond Beach, Svartifoss, optional DC-3 plane wreck, Seljavallalaug or one of the lagoons, Reykjavik.

 3 Days in Iceland Basing Yourself in Reykjavik